MatthewFallon/nh-stream/computer.md

 Paste Stream Key

 Click next and agree and wait for it to set the new setting.
 Click through any dialogs as needed.

-### Set Projector Output

-Next, right click the “Projector Output Scene” along the bottom and select fullscreen projector and the output shown:

-Fullscreen projector output to the TVs

-Finally, select “2) Intro”, in the upper right of the screen select start stream to connect to facebook, and go back to facebook and select “Go Live” to start the stream:

-Start the Stream and Go Live

-Afterwards, you can return to OBS to run the stream.

 ## OBS Hotkeys To Use